 A few fine putters lay the club's shaft slightly back, with their hands behind its face at address, then return to that position at impact.
 It can be an effective way to get the ball rolling quickly--as long as you don't thin it or top it!

-then return to that position.
+I've always preferred to set the shaft perpendicular, then return to that position.

 Other players angle the shaft slightly forward with the hands ahead of the clubface at address and impact, either in setting up or through a slight forward press to initiate the stroke.
 That promotes solid contact, but because the ball tends to be driven into the green at impact, it might skid or react erratically.